Ed Leaver's Home Page

 Welcome

 This is my personal web page.
 I hope to share some internet and library research on diverse topics of interest.
-Most of the articles shall be brief, serving mainly as collections of links to additional sources.
+Most of the articles are brief, serving mainly as collections of links to additional sources.
 Many may eventually end up in my Blog.
-Best viewed with Firefox.
+Best viewed with Firefox or Google Chrome.

 Ed Leaver Ed Leaver